cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    bar -> baz [arrowhead="onormal"]

+The ``recover`` task would (presumably) analyse the failure of ``bar`` and, if the right failure mode is confirmed, attempt to generate the right outputs another way.
+Then ``baz`` can trigger off of either branch, to process the outputs.

+A more realistic example might have several tasks on each branch.
+The ``recover`` task could, via inheritance, run the same underlying code as ``bar``, but configured differently to avoid the failure.

 Message Trigger Example
 ^^^^^^^^^^^^^^^^^^^^^^^

 Branching is particularly powerful when using :ref:`MessageTriggers` (i.e.
-:term:`custom outputs`) to define multiple parallel paths in the graph.
+:term:`custom outputs <custom output>`) to define multiple parallel paths in the graph.

 In the following graph there is a task called ``showdown`` which produces one of three possible custom outputs, ``good``, ``bad`` or ``ugly``.
 Cylc will follow